Battleroid/squiggler-v2/readme.md

 This is not acceptable for production data where you need everything.
 Therefore, for production type use, it will be preferable to use timestamped indices based on the month/day/hour, potentially reindexing as a job every so often if you want to control the number of indices instead.

+---

+The above guidance is no longer an issue with the advent of some modifications to the Logstash output to establish ILM indices directly.
+As well as the introduction of data streams.
+Squiggler can still be used to create and dump index patterns with Kibana with these advances.

 ## Usage

 ```